Skip to content

 Signature:

-pub fn installedLanguages(self: *const DownloadManager) []const [:0]const u8
+pub fn installed_languages(self: *const DownloadManager) []const [:0]const u8

 Example:

-const result = instance.installedLanguages();
+const result = instance.installed_languages();

 Returns: []const [:0]const u8